Boundedness of composition operator in Orlicz-Morrey spaces: Introduction

-\end{defn} The weak Orlicz-Morrey spaces contain the Orlicz-Morrey spaces.
+\end{defn} The weak Orlicz--Morrey spaces contain the Orlicz--Morrey spaces.
 This claim means $\|f\|_{\wcM_\Phi^\vp} \le \|f\|_{\cM_\Phi^\vp}$.
-Hence, for many problems, it is expected that the weak Orlicz-Morrey spaces will be more useful than the Orlicz-Morrey spaces in dynamical systems. \begin{thm} $\Phi\in \iPy$, $\vp \in \cGdec_1$, and let $\psi:\R^n\to\R^n$ be a measurable function.
-Then, $\psi$ generates $C_\psi$ which is bounded on $\wcM_\Phi^\vp(\R^n)$ if and only if there exists a constant $K>0$ such that for all measurable sets $A$ in $\R^n$, the following estimate holds:
+Hence, for many problems, it is expected that the weak Orlicz--Morrey spaces will be more useful than the Orlicz--Morrey spaces in dynamical systems. \begin{thm} Let $\Phi\in \iPy$, $\vp \in \cGdec_1$, and let $\psi:\R^n\to\R^n$ be a measurable function.
+Then, the composition operator $C_\psi$ induced by $\psi$ is bounded on $\wcM_\Phi^\vp(\R^n)$ if and only if there exists a constant $K>0$ such that for all measurable sets $A$ in $\R^n$, the following estimate holds: